 While we’ve always only used one layer of netting, I did have late-season lisianthus in the high tunnel topple over.
 I believe this was more-so because the netting kept sliding down on the hoops.
 Dowling recommended putting a t-post in the center of the beds for extra support on the netting, which I may try this next season.
 In any case, I was still able to use the flowers that toppled over for design work (I love wonky stems).

 We space our lisianthus 6″ apart.
-In 2022, I tried spacing based a little closer, based on Dowling’s recommendation.
-Many grows successfully grow lisianthus super tight.
+In 2022, I tried spacing closer, based on Dowling’s checker board recommendation.
+Many growers successfully grow lisianthus super tight.
 Although it’s anecdotal, I found that my experience more-closely resembled the USU trials.
 The close spacing was fine, but I felt that 6″ spacing gave me the best quality blooms.
-I will likely stick to 6″ spacing, but double up the plants in the hole when space is tight.
+I will likely stick to 6″ spacing, but double up when space is tight.

 For weed control, I grow in black landscape fabric (Sunbelt).
 You can see the product on Amazon, but we get a significantly better deal at our local greenhouse supplier, so I’d shop around locally for landscape fabric if you’re able to do so.

 Good drainage is absolutely essential for lisianthus: plant in raised beds if drainage is a concern.
 Uniform irrigation is necessary after transplanting to the field; drying out at this stage reduces yield and quality.
 Drip Irrigation is recommended by all sources versus overhead watering once plants are more mature due to disease pressure.
 Furthermore, water drops will stain petals, especially on darker varieties.